open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/automatic.md

 * Automatically generate a span representing the request made to the endpoint
 * Automatically generate a child span representing the HTTP GET made to `https://example.com/`

+## Next steps

+After you have observability generated automatically with instrumentation libraries, you may want to add [manual instrumentation]({{< relref "manual" >}}) to collect custom telemetry data.